koajs/koa/docs/guide.md

 ## Debugging Koa

-  Koa along with many of the libraries it's built with support the __DEBUG__ environment variable from [debug](https://github.com/visionmedia/debug) which provides simple conditional logging.
+  Koa, along with many of the libraries it's built, can be debugged using Node.js's built-in util.debuglog, which provides simple conditional logging via the __NODE_DEBUG__ environment variable.

   For example
-  to see all Koa-specific debugging information just pass `DEBUG=koa*` and upon boot you'll see the list of middleware used, among other things.
+  to see all Koa-specific debugging information just pass `NODE_DEBUG=koa*` and upon boot you'll see the list of middleware used, among other things.

 ```
-$ DEBUG=koa* node --harmony examples/simple
+$ NODE_DEBUG=koa* node --harmony examples/simple
   koa:application use responseTime +0ms
   koa:application use logger +4ms
   koa:application use contentLength +0ms